 Timing & Location

-This course consists of three days and is scheduled on the 24, 25 and 26 April 2019 at Venn Life Sciences, Breda, The Netherlands.
+This course consists of three days and is scheduled for the 13th, 14th & 15th of November 2019 at Venn Life Sciences, Breda, The Netherlands.
 The maximum desired limit is 25 participants.